Prospective Residents and Fellows

 Resident Eligibility and Selection

-USA Hospitals ensures that its training programs select from eligible applicants on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
+USA Health ensures that its training programs select from eligible applicants on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Programs do not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.
-Resident selection criteria must confirm to the guidelines of the Accreditation Council for Graduate Medical Education (ACGME) General Requirements.
+Resident selection criteria must conform to the guidelines of the Accreditation Council for Graduate Medical Education (ACGME) General Requirements.

 - Work no more than 80 hours per week (7 days) when averaged over 4 weeks